JimBarry/arcgis-basic-geojsonlayer/README.md

 ## arcgis-basic-geojsonlayer
 _ArcGIS JS API v4.11 has a new GeoJSONLayer.
-Using it to connect to NYC Open Data using SODA API._
+Using it to connect to NYC Open Data using Socrata's SODA API and SoQL._

 #### API doc for GeoJSONLayer class:
 https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-GeoJSONLayer.html